frtlarchive/frtl.github.io/independent-contractors.md

 * Exhaust system mufflers and heat shields
 * Professional appearance
 * Windshields and cab must be free of accessories which obstructs driver&rsquo;s vision
-* Maximum 19,000lbs including driver and fuel
+* Maximum 20,000lbs including driver and fuel
 * Highest point not to exceed 11'6"
 * Wheelbase of 185' to 220'
 * ECM set at 65mph maximum speed

-**Independent Contractor Driver Eligibility**
+**Independent Contractor / Owner Operator CDL-A Truck Driver Eligibility**

 * Only the owner(s) as state on the tractor title are authorized to drive the IC tractor.
 * Be at least 23 years of age